giros-dit/containerlab-cellular-testbeds/README.md

 ### 3.- Capturing traffic with _Wireshark_

 This command serves as a template to capture traffic with _Wireshark_ in any container.
 You just need to replace `<clab-container-name>` with the desired _Containerlab_ container name and `<container-interface>` with the desired network interface inside the container.
-The name of the container can be obtained right after deploying the topology.
+The name of the container can be obtained right after deploying the topology or by executing the `docker container ps -a` command.

 ```
 $ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-interface> -w - | wireshark -k -i -
 ```

-If the above command does not work, you can directly open Wireshark, select the desired container interface and start capturing traffic right away.
+If the above command does not work, you can directly open _Wireshark_, select the desired container interface and start capturing traffic right away.

 **NOTE:** It is recommended to enable all protocols under the `Analyze` -> `Enabled protocols` menu from the top bar.